Swinging (sexual practice)

-Swinging, sometimes called wife-swapping, husband-swapping, or partner-swapping, is a sexual activity in which both singles and partners in a committed relationship sexually engage with others for recreational purposes.
-Swinging is a form of non-monogamy and is an open relationship.
+Swinging (also referred to as wife-swapping, husband-swapping, or partner-swapping) is a sexual activity in which both singles and partners in a committed relationship engage with others sexually as a recreational activity.
+Swinging is a form of non-monogamy.
 People may choose a swinging lifestyle for a variety of reasons.
 Practitioners cite an increased quality and quantity of sex.
-Some people may engage in swinging to add variety into their otherwise conventional sex-lives or due to their curiosity.
+Some people may engage in swinging to add variety into their otherwise conventional sex lives or due to their curiosity.
 Some couples see swinging as a healthy outlet and means to strengthen their relationship.

-The phenomenon of swinging, or its wider discussion and practice, is regarded by some as arising from the freer attitudes to sexual activity after the sexual revolution of the 1960s, the invention and availability of the contraceptive pill, and the emergence of treatments for many of the sexually transmitted diseases that were known at that time.
+The term was introduced by the media in the United States during the 1950s to describe this emerging phenomenon.
+Swinging, or its wider discussion and practice, is regarded by some as arising from the freer attitudes to sexual activity after the sexual revolution of the 1960s, the invention and availability of the contraceptive pill, and the emergence of treatments for many of the sexually transmitted infections that were known at that time.
 The adoption of safe sex practices became more common in the late 1980s.
 It is also a recurring theme in pornography.

 The swingers community sometimes refers to itself as "the lifestyle", or as "the alternative lifestyle".

 Description

 John Stossel produced an investigative news report into the swinging lifestyle.
 Stossel's report in 2005 cited Terry Gould's research, which concluded that "couples swing in order to not cheat on their partners".
-When Stossel asked swinging couples whether they worry their spouse will "find they like someone else better," one male replied, "People in the swinging community swing for a reason.
-They don't swing to go out and find a new wife;" a woman asserted, "It makes women more confident – that they are the ones in charge."
+When Stossel asked swinging couples whether they worry their spouse will "find they like someone else better", one male replied, "People in the swinging community swing for a reason.
+They don't swing to go out and find a new wife".
+A woman asserted, "It makes women more confident – that they are the ones in charge".
 Stossel interviewed 12 marriage counselors.
-According to Stossel, "not one of them said don't do it," though some said "getting sexual thrills outside of marriage can threaten a marriage".
-Swingers whom Stossel interviewed said "their marriages are stronger because they don't have affairs and they don't lie to each other."
+According to Stossel, "not one of them said don't do it", though some said "getting sexual thrills outside of marriage can threaten a marriage".
+Swingers whom Stossel interviewed said "their marriages are stronger because they don't have affairs and they don't lie to each other".

 Swinging can take place in a number of contexts, ranging from spontaneous sexual activity involving partner swapping or adding a third or more participants at an informal gathering of friends to planned regular social meetings to "hooking up" with like-minded people at a sex club (also known as a swinger club, not to be confused with a strip club).
 Different clubs offer varied facilities and atmospheres, and often hold "theme" nights.

 Swinging is also known to take place in semi-public venues such as hotels, resorts, or cruise ships, or often in private homes.
-Furthermore, many websites that cater to swinging couples now exist, some boasting hundreds of thousands of members.
+Furthermore, many websites that cater to swinging couples now exist, some having hundreds of thousands of members.

 In 2018, a study of the prevalence of non-monogamous practices in the United States estimated that 2.35% of Americans currently self-identify as swingers and 4.76% had identified as swingers at some point in their lifetime.